jaewon-cho/sdfasdf2dscf34fad.github.io/pages/research.md

 In collaboration with the [Ahituv lab](https://pharm.ucsf.edu/ahituv) we are investigating [nullomers](https://en.wikipedia.org/wiki/Nullomers), short k-mers that are *absent* from the genome.
 In our first publication we have characterized both nullomers and nullpeptides across 30 species as well as across human populations, and in a subsequent [preprint](https://www.medrxiv.org/content/10.1101/2021.08.15.21261805v1) we demonstrate how these sequences can be used as cancer biomarkers.
 Importantly, this includes liquid biopsies which implies that no tumor DNA is required.

-### Profiling of familial Alzheimer's disease using cortical organoids
+### CAR T-cells for solid tumors

-Together with the [Livesey lab](https://search2.ucl.ac.uk/s/redirect?collection=website-meta&url=https%3A%2F%2Fwww.ucl.ac.uk%2Fbiosciences%2Fneuroscience-rick-livesey&index_url=https%3A%2F%2Fwww.ucl.ac.uk%2Fbiosciences%2Fneuroscience-rick-livesey&auth=bxpz0E65dw7t56NzMJQeSg&profile=_website&rank=2&query=livesey) we are inserting mutations that are known to cause early-onset Alzheimer's disease into iPSCs that are subsequently differentiated into 3D neuronal cultures.
-This experimental system allows us to investigate what molecular pathways are perturbed in the disease models and this could result in novel therapeutical targets.
+Together with the [Marasco lab](https://marascolab.dana-farber.org/) at the Dana-Farber Institute we are trying to understand the mechanisms involved in a novel design which is aimed at overcoming the suppresive tumor microenvironment.
+We are using scRNA-seq to profile the immune microenvironment.